 Namhi Kwun

 Namhi Kwun is a SMarchS Urbanism and MCP candidate at MIT's School of Architecture and Planning and received her Bachelor of Architecture from California College of the Arts where she received CSI Foundation top award and a high distinction.
-She has worked in multiple years as an architectural and furniture designer who constantly look for mundane and the extraordinary, and past and future.
+She has previously worked as an architectural and furniture designer in Seoul, San Francisco, and Cambridge, MA, who is constantly looking for the mundane and the extraordinary, and past and future.

 Projects